dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-settings.md

 - Job run details, including run timing, [model timing data](#model-timing), and [artifacts](/docs/deploy/artifacts)
 - Detailed run steps with logs and their run step statuses

-You can create a job and configure it to run on [scheduled days and times](/docs/deploy/job-triggers#schedule-days) or enter a [custom cron schedule](/docs/deploy/job-triggers#custom-cron-schedules).
+You can create a deploy job and configure it to run on [scheduled days and times](/docs/deploy/job-triggers#schedule-days) or enter a [custom cron schedule](/docs/deploy/job-triggers#custom-cron-schedules).

 :::tip Join our beta